home-assistant/home-assistant.io/source/_integrations/withings.markdown

 ### Requirements

 Withings will validate (with HTTP HEAD) these requirements each time you save your Withings developer account.
-When these checks fails, the Withings UI is not always clear about why.
+When these checks fail, the Withings UI is not always clear about why.

 - Home Assistant (For create/update of Withings developer account):
     - Publicly accessible.